efuzy/efuzy/docs/src/pages/app-extensions/development-guide/index-api.md

 ---
 title: App Extension Index API
-desc: The API for the index script of a Quasar App Extension.
-Provides access to Quasar context, registers new CLI commands, extends Webpack config and more.
+desc: The API for the index script of a Efuzy App Extension.
+Provides access to Efuzy context, registers new CLI commands, extends Webpack config and more.
 ---

-This page refers to `src/index.js` file, which is executed on `quasar dev` and `quasar build`.
+This page refers to `src/index.js` file, which is executed on `efuzy dev` and `efuzy build`.
 This is the main process where you can modify the build to suit the needs of your App Extension.
-For instance, registering a boot file, modifying the webpack process, registering CSS, registering a UI component, registering a Quasar CLI command, etc.
+For instance, registering a boot file, modifying the webpack process, registering CSS, registering a UI component, registering a Efuzy CLI command, etc.

 Example of basic structure of the file: